areyde/areyde.github.io/_pages/about.md

 to ≈1929 (Great Depression, collectivization, start of peak authoritarianism), mostly Chinese, Russian, and that of Central Asia. ️🪶
 A more narrow period from ≈1860s to the end of the First World War is my main inspiration and passion in everything — history, poetry, prose, paintings, classical music, and overall aesthetics. 🏛️

-P. S. I also wrote down and visualized [all the places where I have been](https://areyde.com/travels/).
+P. S. I also wrote down and visualized [all the places where I have ever been](https://areyde.com/travels/).
+Even plane and train tracks.
 Luckily, their number can only go up! 🧳